shawnmflemingc/web-basics/urlparams.md

 ## Understanding Special Characters in a URL

-Remember the parts of a URL including the special characters that need to be there.
-First, a URL cannot have spaces.
-So the URL has these special characters to partition its parts.
+Remember the parts of a URL including the special characters that are NEVER encoded (like the :// in https://domain).
+First, a URL cannot have spaces, so URLs use special characters to partition its parts:

- - The `://` is between the scheme (protocol) and the domain
+ - The `://` is between the protocol (scheme) and the full domain
- - the `:` optionally specifies what port is going to be used
+ - the `:` optionally specifies what port is going to be used (only use this if not using the default 80 or 443 port numbers)
- - `/` are used in the path
+ - `/` are used in the path between folders and filenames, or to load particular parts of of application (see each specific API).
+This portion can be case sensitive.
- - `?` is the end of the file path and the beginning of the parameters
+ - `?` is the end of the file path and the beginning of the parameters portion of the URL
- - `=` separates the parameter key and value
+ - `=` separates each the parameter key and value, which there must be both (this portion is case sensitive)
- - `&` adds another key/value pair parameter
+ - `&` adds subsequent key/value pair parameters after the first
- - `#` denotes an anchor to jump to on the page
+ - `#` denotes end of parameters and specifies a single anchor to scroll to on the loaded page

 ![URL Parts](images/urlparts.png)

-These characters MUST not be modified and the HTTP protocol uses them to understand what to do, and what to pass on to the web page.
-The next part (URL Encoding) is all about protecting these special characters.
-For example, what if you want to use google to search on a term using one of these characters, or even all of them!
+These specific characters (`://` `:` `/` `?` `=` `&` `#`) MUST not be encoded as the HTTP protocol uses them to understand the parts of the provided URL.
+The next part (URL Encoding) is all about protecting these special characters so the protocol does not get confused with provided values.
+For example, what if you want to use google to search on a term using one of these characters like a hashtag `#`?
 In google, search for `:/?=& #` and see what it does in the URL.
 It replaces these characters with `%3A%2F%3F%3D%26+%23` to avoid confusing the URL.
 Basically it "encodes" each individual character as a 2-character Hexadecimal number (16-base counting) with a percent % before letting whatever needs it that the characters are encoded that way.

 ## Part 2: URL Encoding Characters